luka-j/stories/README.md

 Special variables _shall_ start and end with at least one underscore.

+Special variables used by this library start and end with two underscores.
+Implementations are free to define their variables following the first paragraph of this section.
+Developers writing books are not expected to use variables starting and ending with an underscore.

 Only special variable present by default at this moment is the chapter counter, \_\_chapter\_\_.
 It is 1-based index of the current chapter and is  incremented on each chapter ending and fetched on each chapter